-14. Learning Resources
+16. Learning Resources

-The School of Nursing and Midwifery has excellent facilities, based centrally in the Darwin building on Keele campus and at the Clinical Education Centre (CEC).
-Academic colleagues and professional support staff from the school have a base on campus within the Darwin building.
+The School of Nursing and Midwifery has excellent facilities, based centrally on Keele campus and at the Clinical Education Centre (CEC).
+Academic colleagues and professional support staff from the school have a base on campus.
 The Darwin building contains a large lecture theatre, flexible learning teaching spaces and a range of classrooms, computer suite and seminar rooms.
 In addition, there are two health houses available for skills and simulation.
 The CEC based at the University Hospitals of North Midlands NHS Trust (UHNM) provides a modern clinical learning environment, which is shared between the Schools of Nursing and Midwifery and Medicine.
 The clinical skills suite is equipped to a high standard to facilitate a wide range of clinical skills learning and simulation.
 The school has purchased a range of electronic learning packages and licences to aid dynamic, flexible individualised learning including drug calculation software, clinical skills packages, electronic practice assessment document and an e-portfolio.